karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 ```

 As you can see, the solution (sln), every folder name, and every .csproj file that I have created begins with the "MyTechRamblings" prefix.
-This consistency is because I will be utilizing the ``sourceName`` property from the ``template.json`` file to rename the prefix based on whatever value the user provides when creating a new app.
+This consistency is because I will be utilizing the ``sourceName`` property from the ``template.json`` file to rename the prefix based on whatever value the user provides when creating a new app using the template.

-The ``sourceName`` property value is replaced with the value provided using the ``-n``, ``--name`` options when running a template.
+The ``sourceName`` property value is replaced with the value provided by the ``-n``, ``--name`` parameter when running a template.
 The template engine will look for any occurrence of the name present in the config file and replace it in file names and file contents.
 If no name is specified by the host, the current directory is used.

 Now, imagine that I have finished building my Clean Architecture .NET template and opted to package it into a NuGet package.
 The ``template.json`` file for this template includes the following properties: